Haven-Rau/Pokemon_Catching_Adventure/README.md

         caught = roll < adjusted_catch_rate
 ```

-##### In total, there are three potential things the code can return after throwing a Pokéball.
-Each of them branch off into various triggers
+##### To summarize, there are three potential return possibilites after throwing a Pokéball.
+Each of them branch off into various triggers.
 - "Pokemon_escaped" - Branches into menu asking for new encounter
 - "You_escaped" - Branches into menu asking for new encounter
 - "Caught" - Branches into the caught action, recording the capture in the database and increasing the capture count of their game.